 One of your colleagues may be benefitting from nepotism.
 But you can benefit from DoNotPay’s Anonymous HR Complaint product!
 DoNotPay’s template will help build a rock-solid case you can use to create fairness in your workplace, all while protecting your anonymity.
 All you have to do is:

-1. Go to the Anonymous HR Complaint product on the DoNotPay website
+1. Go to the Anonymous HR Complaint product on the website.

 That’s it!
-Let DoNotPay compile the information you entered and it will send your anonymous complaint to the HR department.
+Let DoNotPay will compile the information you entered and send the anonymous complaint to your HR department.

 How Else Can DoNotPay Help?

-DoNotPay has plenty of resources for fighting inequality in the workplace.
+has plenty of resources for fighting inequality in the workplace.
 But that’s not all DoNotPlay can do.
 It can fight corporations, beat bureaucracy, and sue anyone at the press of a button.
 With DoNotPay, you have your very own personal lawyer.
-Explore the list of services below to see all the ways it can help you.
+Explore our list of services below:

 - Insurance claims